 - Extend lifespan

 A few years ago, after hearing “intermittent fasting” being referenced more and more often by people in the fitness industry, I decided to do a short 5-week experiment on myself first before coming to any conclusions.
-I went with the LeanGains approach, which calls for an 8 hour period of eating, followed by a 16 hour period of fasting.
-So for example, you eat your meals from noon to 8pm, then fast until noon the next day.
-Workouts are to be done in a fasted state, followed by breaking the fast post-workout.
+I went with the 16/8 protocol, which calls for an 8 hour period of eating, followed by a 16 hour period of fasting.
+So for example, you eat your meals from 12pm to 8pm, then fast until 12pm the next day.

-There are a few things I can tell you from my 5-week experiment:
+There are a couple of things I can tell you from my 5-week experiment:

 First, I dropped almost 1% body fat per week.
-My diet (primarily Paleo) and my workouts (primarily high intensity followed by or including strength training, never more than an hour total) were Monday through Friday.
+My diet (primarily Paleo) and my workouts (strength training, never more than an hour total, 5 per week) were Monday through Friday.
 Saturday and Sunday I took off to rest and recover.

-Second, I will warn you that you will be a little moody during the first week because you will be hungry and low on fuel in the mornings.
+Second, you may be a little moody during the first week because you will be hungry and low on fuel in the mornings.
+However, I noticed that this moodiness went away after the first week or so as my body adjusted.

 The concept of intermittent fasting in my opinion is fairly inline with the Primal Theory and the Paleo Diet.
 Thousands of years ago, hunter/gatherers didn’t have the luxury of being able to have 3 square meals or 6 small timed out meals a day.
 They ate when they found food.
 Sometimes that meant going for long fasted periods.
 Sometimes it didn’t.
 Research shows our ancestors were most likely in much better physical shape than we are now.
 They had to move, walk, run, climb, sprint for their survival or to catch dinner, and lift heavy things for short amounts of time at high intensities in order to build, and get where they needed to go.
 Foods available to them were animal meat, fish, poultry, vegetables, nuts, seeds, and fruit.

 Today our culture is much different.
 We don’t move all day to get to and from places.
-We commute on trains and buses, we take elevators and escalators, we sit and stare at computers, we go home and sit and stare at TV’s, we eat crap food that is processed, injected, genetically modified, and has all kinds of toxins and preservatives in it.
-We repeat the next day.
+We commute on trains and buses, we take elevators and escalators, we sit and stare at computers, we go home and sit and stare at TV’s.
+Much of our food is processed, injected, genetically modified, and has all kinds of toxins and preservatives in it.